How Much Does Dental Bookkeeping Cost in 2026?

 Hourly billing

 Hourly billing can work for one-off projects.
-For ongoing bookkeeping, it creates a misaligned incentive—you may avoid calling with questions because you’re watching the clock, and the firm has no particular motivation to be efficient.
+For ongoing bookkeeping it creates a misaligned incentive.
+You may avoid calling with questions because you are watching the clock, and the firm has no particular reason to be efficient.
 Flat monthly fees are more common in dental-specific bookkeeping for a reason.

 Very low pricing for "full" bookkeeping

-$200–$400 per month for comprehensive bookkeeping almost always means data entry and reconciliation—the minimum required to file a return.
-It’s not wrong to buy that service if that’s all you need.
-But it won’t surface the issues or opportunities that more involved work would find.
+$200 to $400 per month for comprehensive bookkeeping almost always means data entry and reconciliation, the minimum required to file a return.
+It is not wrong to buy that if it is all you need.
+But it will not surface the issues or opportunities that more involved work would find.

 No dental-specific language in the conversation

-If a firm never mentions collection rate, production vs. collections, or dental overhead benchmarks, they’re treating your practice like any other small business.
+If a firm never mentions collection rate, production vs. collections, or dental overhead benchmarks, it is treating your practice like any other small business.
 That may be fine depending on what you need.
-But it’s worth knowing upfront.
+But it is worth knowing upfront.

 What a Reasonable Budget Looks Like by Practice Type

-These numbers assume you’re getting ongoing advisory, not just data entry and tax prep.
-If you only need the basics, you can spend less—just know what you’re getting and what you’re not.
+These numbers assume ongoing advisory, not just data entry and tax prep.
+If you only need the basics, you can spend less.
+Just know what you are getting and what you are not.

 A Note on What "Cheap" Bookkeeping Actually Costs

-This isn’t an argument that you should always spend more.
-Some practices don’t need high-touch bookkeeping.
-If you’re a stable solo practice, you understand your numbers, and you have a CPA you trust, basic monthly bookkeeping may be completely appropriate.
+This is not an argument that you should always spend more.
+Some practices do not need high-touch bookkeeping.
+If you are a stable solo practice, you understand your numbers, and you have a tax preparer you trust, basic monthly bookkeeping may be completely appropriate.

 But be clear-eyed about the tradeoff.
 Bookkeeping at the lower end of the market is priced that way because it provides a narrower service.
-The question isn’t whether cheaper bookkeeping is bad—it’s whether the things it doesn’t include matter for your specific situation.
+The question is not whether cheaper bookkeeping is bad.
+It is whether the things it leaves out matter for your specific situation.
 For many dental practice owners, the answer is yes.

 Frequently Asked Questions